-- Configure (SMS)
+Configure (SMS)

-Allows you to select and configure your SMS provider for 2FA.
+    Allows you to select and configure your SMS provider.

     If you disable all factors, you will receive a warning that the end user will be logged in automatically without a second factor, after entering their username and password.
 This is the same as disabling multi-factor authentication.

     Select the Apply button to confirm your changes.